filecoin-project/filecoin-docs/content/en/developers/infrastructure/how-tos/run-a-local-network/index.md

 ---
-title: "Start a local network"
+title: "Run a local network"
 description: "Local networks are a useful way to get started with Filecoin development.
 Everything happens locally on your computer, and the system requirements are quite low.
 This guide covers how to start a local network."
 lead: "Local networks are a useful way to get started with Filecoin development.
 Everything happens locally on your computer, and the system requirements are quite low.
 This guide covers how to start a local network.
 We're going to be using Lotus as the Filecoin node implementation."
 draft: false